Homological mirror symmetry for the quartic surface: Fukaya categories

 Supposing that all these conditions have been met, take $x_0 \in \CC(L_0^\br,L_d^\br)$ as well as $x_k \in \CC(L_{k-1}^\br,L_k^\br)$ for $k = 1,\dots,d$.
 Define $\MM^d_M(x_0,\dots,x_d)$ to be the space of equivalence classes of pairs consisting of a $(d+1)$-marked disc with labels $L_0^\br,\dots,L_d^\br$, and a solution of the following generalization of Floer's equation for a map $u: S \rightarrow M$:

-Here $Y_S \in \Omega^1(S,\smooth_c(TM))$ is the Hamiltonian-vector-field valued one-form determined by $K_S$.
-The equivalence relation on pairs is isomorphism of the underlying Riemann surfaces, compatible with all the additional structure, and composition of maps $u$ with that isomorphism.
+Here $Y_S \in \Omega^1(S,\smooth_c(TM))$ is the Hamiltonian-vector-field valued one-form determined by $K_S$, and $i$ is the complex structure on $S$.
+The equivalence relation on pairs is isomorphism of the underlying Riemann surfaces, compatible with all the additional structure and commuting with the maps $u$.
 The resulting quotient space is (locally) the zero-set of a Fredholm section of a suitably defined Banach vector bundle.
 Generically, this will be transverse, and then $\MM^d_M(x_0,\dots,x_d)$ is smooth of dimension $I(x_0) - I(x_1) - \dots - I(x_d) + d - 2$.
 Moreover, the zero-dimensional spaces are finite.
-It is maybe worth while stating the basic energy equality which underlies the compactness argument.
-Choose primitives $K_{L_k}$ for $\theta|L_k$.
+It is maybe worthwhile stating the basic energy equality which underlies the compactness argument.
+Choose primitives $K_{L_k}$ for $\theta_M|L_k$.
 Define the action of the limits $x_k$ by a generalization of \eqref{eq:action},

 Then for $u \in \MM^d_M(x_0,\dots,x_d)$,